Serra do Divisor

 About Serra do Divisor

 Serra do Divisor National Park is situated in the far western state of Acre, Brazil, along the border with Peru.
-Covering approximately 846,600 hectares, it is one of the largest national parks in Brazil and protects an exceptional transition zone between Amazonian lowland rainforest and the sub-Andean ranges.
-The park takes its name from the Serra do Divisor mountain chain, which forms part of the watershed divide between Peru and Brazil.
-Established in 1989, the park is extremely remote, accessible only by river or small aircraft.
-It protects some of the most biologically rich and least-explored rainforest on Earth, with biological surveys regularly yielding species new to science.
+Covering approximately 846,633 hectares, it is one of the largest national parks in Brazil and protects an exceptional transition zone between Amazonian lowland rainforest and the sub-Andean ranges.
+[1] The park takes its name from the Serra do Divisor mountain chain, which forms part of the watershed divide between Peru and Brazil.
+Established by Federal Decree No. 97,839 on June 16, 1989, the park is extremely remote, accessible only by river or small aircraft.
+[1] It protects some of the most biologically rich and least-explored rainforest on Earth, with biological surveys regularly yielding species new to science.
 The park is administered by ICMBio and encompasses lowland terra firme forest, flooded forest, and montane habitats above 600 meters elevation.

 Wildlife Ecosystems

 The park supports an extraordinarily diverse mammal fauna reflecting its position at the junction of Amazonian and Andean biogeographic zones.
-Jaguars, pumas, giant otters, tapirs, white-lipped and collared peccaries, and at least eight primate species have been recorded.
-The park is particularly noted for the presence of the white-fronted spider monkey and several other primates at the eastern limit of their ranges.
-Over 300 bird species have been documented, including harpy eagles, sunbitterns, and numerous Andean foothills species reaching the easternmost limit of their distribution.
-The rivers contain diverse fish assemblages including large catfish species.
-Reptile diversity is high, with numerous snake and lizard species.
-The faunal community of the sub-Andean transition zone remains incompletely surveyed, and new species discoveries are anticipated with further research.
+Jaguars, pumas, giant otters, tapirs, white-lipped and collared peccaries, and multiple primate species have been recorded.
+A rapid ecological assessment documented 43 large mammal species and 55 bat species.
+[1] Over 485 bird species have been documented, including harpy eagles, sunbitterns, and numerous Andean foothills species reaching the easternmost limit of their distribution; two new bird species were discovered during surveys, including the Acre Antshrike.
+[1] The rivers contain diverse fish assemblages including large catfish species.
+Reptile diversity is high, with more than 30 reptile species and over 100 amphibian species recorded.
+[1] The faunal community of the sub-Andean transition zone remains incompletely surveyed, and new species discoveries are anticipated with further research.

 Flora Ecosystems